Ketel Marte Player Props: Diamondbacks vs. Guardians

 Ketel Marte At The Plate

-- Among the qualifying hitters in baseball, his batting average ranks 32nd, his on-base percentage ranks 36th, and he is 31st in the league in slugging.
+- Among qualifying hitters in MLB, he ranks 25th in batting average, 27th in on-base percentage, and 32nd in slugging.

-- Marte has reached base via a hit in 47 games this season (of 63 played), and had multiple hits in 18 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.